alkismavridis/mathasm/README.md

 Every theorem and every axiom of every theory has this form.

-### You said that connections have properties.
-WHat are they?
+### And what about the properties?
+What properties does the current instruction set defines?
-Connections have just two properties: flow and grade.
+In the standard instruction set, connections have just two properties: flow and grade.

-The flow of a statement may be unidirectional or bidirectional.
+The **flow** of a statement is one of the following: unidirectional or bidirectional.
 One or the other.
 There is no third option.

-The grade of a statement is a zero-or-more integer.
+The **grade** of a statement is a zero-or-more integer.

 Just to clarify: both flow and grade are permanent features of theorems and axioms.
 Once a theorem/axiom is created with unidirectional flow and grade 3, for example, it stays like that for ever.
 These stuff are organic part of the theorem/axiom, equally important to their sentences.

 In this document, we will represent the connections like that:
 - <--3-->  (bidirectional connection with grade 3)
 - ---5-->     (unidirectional connection with grade 5)

 ### Got it.
 But what do those flows and grades do?
-Well, it is time to talk about the **instruction set**.
+We will demonstrate this in detail when we will talk about the **standard MathAsm instruction set**.

-### Ok, I hope this is the last one.
-I am bored.
-Yes, it is the last one.
+But first, we will see how we define an **axiom**.

+### So, building axioms.
+How is it done?
-So, building axioms is easy and messy.
-Your parrot can make it, too.
+Building axioms is easy and messy.
 Here is how it goes.

 - Form a sentence.
 Any sentence!
 Just put one or more symbols in order.
 As many as you wish, and whichever you wish.
 This will be the left part of your axiom.
-- Chose a flow for the connection.
-You like unidirectional?
-You chose unidirectional.
-Prefer bidirectional?
-You get bidirectional.
-Whatever you like.
-- Chose a grade.
-Zero or positive number.
-Again, whichever you like.
+- Chose your connection of the statement.
+This is related to the instruction set that you will use.
+For the standard MathAsm instruction set, we will define a flow and a grade.
+We chose one of unidirectional or bidirectional as flow (whichever we like), and a zero-or-more integer as grade.
-- Repeat the step 1: form one more  sentence with whatever crap you want.
-This is the right part.
+- Repeat the step 1: form one more sentence with whatever symbols you want.
+This is the right part of the sentence.

 Congrats!
 You got your first axiom!
 You are now a theory creator!